A tropical rainforest animals list, with pictures, facts and links to further information.

 - Learn more about red eyed tree frogs here.

 Sloths are medium-sized rainforest mammals of the Americas.
 They are famous for being slow-moving, and have developed a slow metabolism (the rate at which their body processes work) because the leaves that they eat contain little energy.

 - Read more about sloths here.

 Spider monkeys have long, thin arms and legs.
 It’s not hard to see how they got their name; their long limbs and tail make them look like giant spiders.
 Spider monkeys live in the rainforests of South America.

 All seven species of Spider Monkey are threatened; one is Vulnerable, five are Endangered, and two are Critically Endangered.

 - Find out all about spider monkeys here.

 Tapirs are fairly large (about the size of a donkey), hoofed animals.
 They have prehensile snouts that are used to grasp and manipulate foliage and other food.
 (Prehensile means adapted for grasping or holding.)

 - You can read more about these awesome rainforest animals here: Tapir Information.

 Tarsiers are small primates that live in rainforests in Southeast Asian islands.
 They have extremely large eyes and long tails.
 They move around by leaping through the trees.

-Several subspecies of tiger live in rainforest regions in Asia.
+Several tiger subspecies live in rainforest regions in Asia.
 Tigers are an endangered species, with some tiger subspecies being critically endangered.

 - You can find out more about tigers here: Tiger Facts.

 Toucans are charismatic Central and South American rainforest birds, famous for their huge, colourful bills.